 “Although different terms are used to describe the process of risk management, the main steps involved in the process are:

 - Identifying risk – this is where potential risks that are likely to affect the business are uncovered and described.

-- Risk evaluation – this is where risks are ranked according to the negative effect they have on an organization.
+- Risk evaluation – this is where risks are ranked according to the negative effect on an organization.

-- Deal with risks – the risk manager comes up with preventive plans, contingency plans, and risk mitigation strategies.
+- Deal with risks – the risk manager develops preventive plans, contingency plans, and risk mitigation strategies.
 You will respond depending on the risks that have great risk on the business.

-- Risk monitoring – at this stage, tracking and reviewing of risks is done.”
+- Risk monitoring – at this stage, tracking and reviewing risks is done.”

 5. As A Risk Manager, How Can You Ensure Monitoring And Control Of Risks?

 Here, the interviewer will assess whether you can keep track of risk responses against laid-out plans.